michalcohen/Spartanizer/README.md

 Programming, which suggests guidelines for writing short, clean code.
 There's a lot of reading material on the subject in the [project wiki].

+## Stable version
+### Installing from a jar file
+1. Download the jar file from the latest [Release].
+2. Close Eclipse.
+3. Put the jar file in eclipse/dropin folder.
+4. Start Eclipse.

 ## Compiling from source
 #### Using Maven and Git in command line(recommended)
 By asuming that the current derectory is at relative path "?", Clone the repository by: